Isotopes of scandium

-Naturally occurring scandium (21Sc) is composed of one stable isotope, 45Sc.
-Twenty-five radioisotopes have been characterized, with the most stable being 46Sc with a half-life of 83.8 days, 47Sc with a half-life of 3.35 days, and 48Sc with a half-life of 43.7 hours and 44Sc with a half-life of 3.97 hours.
-All the remaining isotopes have half-lives that are less than four hours, and the majority of these have half-lives that are less than two minutes, the least stable being proton unbound 39Sc with a half-life shorter than 300 nanoseconds.
-This element also has 13 meta states with the most stable being 44m2Sc (t1/2 58.6 h).
+Naturally-occurring scandium (21Sc) is composed of one stable isotope, 45Sc.
+Twenty-six radioisotopes have been characterized from 37Sc to 63Sc, with the most stable being 46Sc with a half-life of 83.76 days, 47Sc with a half-life of 3.3492 days, 48Sc at 43.67 hours, 44Sc at 4.042 hours, and 43Sc at 3.891 hours.
+All other radioisotopes isotopes have half-lives shorter than an hour, and the majority of these shorter than 15 seconds.
+This element also has 13 meta states with the most stable being 44m3Sc (t1/2 = 58.6 h); this is the lightest isotope with a long-lived isomer.

-The isotopes of scandium range in atomic weight from 38 u (36Sc) to 62 u (62Sc).
 The primary decay mode at masses lower than the only stable isotope, 45Sc, is beta-plus or electron capture, and the primary mode at masses above it is beta-minus.
 The primary decay products at atomic weights below 45Sc are calcium isotopes and the primary products from higher atomic weights are titanium isotopes.

+Scandium-44 has potential medical use for PET imaging.